My new story: “Now You Never Call Me anymore” published by Adelaide Literary Magazine

 - My Late Friend Laura Ann Randall – She was a good person.
 Wasn’t she?
 Red Fez

-- Flag Day – Confederate flags don’t hurt anybody, right?
+- Flag Day – Confederate flags don’t hurt anybody.
+Right?
 Birmingham Arts Journal

 - Bobby Dean Goes Viral – Football as religion, including the Golden Rule.
 The Dead Mule School of Southern Literature